Connor Wong Player Props: Red Sox vs. Phillies

-Connor Wong -- batting .375 in his past 10 games -- will be in action for the Boston Red Sox against the Philadelphia Phillies, with Bailey Falter on the hill, on May 6 at 7:15 PM ET.
+The Boston Red Sox, including Connor Wong (.412 on-base percentage in past 10 games, 87 points above season-long percentage), take on starter Taijuan Walker and the Philadelphia Phillies at Citizens Bank Park, Sunday at 1:35 PM ET.

-In his most recent game he had a hitless showing (0-for-4) against the Phillies.
+In his previous game he had a hitless performance (0-for-4) against the Phillies.

 Connor Wong Game Info & Props vs. the Phillies